 Hours for museums are changeable.
 In the Piazza del Duomo, stop into the tourist office in the Bigallo (across from the Baptistery) to pick up a sheet with current museum opening times.
 Also, museums or monuments can be closed for all day for an event.

-Palazzo Vecchio – There are three separate tickets – one for the Museo (includes all the ducal apartments), Tower and Battlements, and the Roman Archaeological site.
+Palazzo Vecchio – Palazzo Vecchio has three separate tickets – Museo (includes all the ducal apartments), Tower and Battlements, and Roman Archaeological site.
 Tower is for kids 6 and up, Archaeological site for kids 8 and up.

 To climb up the tower, go first thing in the morning, or later in afternoon, after 2pm to avoid long lines.
-Basically a line forms on the stairs to climb up to the battlements – they only let more people climb up, when people come back down.
-The tower has longest wait time on weekends.
+Tower has longest wait time on weekends.

 Uffizi – No food, bottles or cans inside the museum (there is a cafe), and don’t touch the artwork or sculptures.
 Strollers are okay.